 - Trained in plain language

-- Trained in semiotics
+- Trained in semiotics and anthropology

 Papers, Conferences and workshops